 - Submission spreadsheets containing final outturn data.
 All information to be quoted on the post-implementation form can be derived from these sheets. - Results of customer satisfaction or quality monitoring activities.
-If it is not possible to submit the customer satisfaction information at the time of completion, it may be supplied subsequently.
-It should always be possible to submit quality monitoring feedback on installed measures prior to final reporting. - Completed Post-Implementation Form: - All sections must be completed. - Within the additional information section, it is important to explain any discrepancies between the original scheme submission (or approved scheme variation) and completion: - In the case of costs and savings figures, this may be due to more or less uptake than was initially envisaged (in which case any known factors should be cited), or something more specific such as extra fulfilment costs.
+If it is not possible to submit the customer satisfaction information at the time of completion, it may be supplied subsequently but must be available at the time of the scheme audit.
+It should always be possible to submit quality monitoring feedback on installed measures prior to final reporting. - Completed Post-Implementation Form: - All sections must be completed. - Within the additional information section, it is important to explain any discrepancies between the original scheme submission (or approved scheme variation) and completion: - In the case of costs and savings figures, this may be due to more or less uptake than was initially envisaged (in which

-- In the case of scheme methodology, it may be an alteration of delivery mechanism, or a change in terms of the measures offered. - The additional information should also include details of the measures installed e.g. types and number of different measures, number of properties/customers receiving measures.
+- case any known factors should be cited), or something more specific such as extra fulfilment costs. - In the case of scheme methodology, it may be an alteration of delivery mechanism, or a change in terms of the measures offered. - The additional information should also include details of the measures installed e.g. types and number of different measures, number of properties/customers receiving measures.